Are individuals with cerebral palsy more likely to experience hearing loss?

 Although the causes of CP and hearing impairments are often similar, they are associated with different regions of the brain.

-Cerebral palsy is caused by damage to the motor cortex, cerebellum, or basal ganglia.
-In contrast, hearing impairments are generally caused by damage to the parietal and temporal lobes.
+Cerebral palsy is caused by damage to the motor cortex, cerebellum, thalamus, or basal ganglia.
+In contrast, hearing impairments are generally caused by damage to the parietal and temporal lobes of the brain.
 Additionally, hearing loss may not even be caused by damage to the brain.
 Instead, damage to the ear can cause hearing complications.

 Generally, hearing loss is more prevalent amongst individuals with more severe forms of cerebral palsy.
 This is because more severe motor impairments are associated with greater amounts of damage to the brain.